China–Ukraine relations: Historical relations

 The historical contact between the Chinese and the Ukrainian can date back to the first Russian Orthodox mission arrived in Beijing, the capital of Qing dynasty of China in 1715.
 The mission was led by the Ukrainian Archimandrite Hilarion Lezhaysky.
 The archimandrite was a graduate of the Kyiv-Mohyla Academy, and was a teacher at Chernihiv, before coming to China.
 Many of his successors in the mission were also from Ukraine, such as Gervasius Lentsovsky who arrived in China in 1742.
 The fathers also brought back knowledge to Ukraine.
 Thus, there were a number of original Chinese books found in Kharkiv College founded in 1722.
-The first-ever Chinese to visit Ukraine in record was the diplomatic mission led by Li Hongzhang who landed Odesa in 1896 and crossed the vast land of the Russian empire before finally arriving in the empire's capital Saint Petersburg.
+The first-ever Chinese to visit Ukraine in record was the diplomatic mission to sign the Treaty of Livadia in 1879.
 Before the First World War, there were sparse Chinese migrants to Odesa.
 To fill the manpower shortage caused by casualties during the First World War, it is estimated that six to seven thousand Chinese workers were recruited to Ukraine during the war.

 On 24 November 1966, during the UN General Assembly 21st session 2159th meeting, as the Republic of China cited the dual representation of Byelorussia, Ukraine and the Soviet Union to support similar arrangement regarding China, the Ukrainian representative argued against such arrangement and supported expelling the representative of the Republic of China (Taiwan) and transfer of the seat of the People's Republic of China.
 On 25 October 1972, the Ukrainian representative voted to support the People's Republic of China to take the seat of China.
 Following the dissolution of the Soviet Union, the People's Republic of China first established relations with Ukraine in 1992.